Fever Pitch (1985 film): Plot

 Sportswriter Steve Taggart volunteers to do a series of articles for the Los Angeles Herald Examiner about a compulsive sports and casino gambler he calls "Mr. Green" who is, in fact, himself.
 His sports editor enthusiastically assigns him the gambling series, which soon attracts a large readership.

 Over time, Taggart becomes more obsessed with gambling in Las Vegas, which lands him even more deeply in debt.
 He compounds his money and gambling problems by dealing with loan sharks, including the mean and dangerous Los Angeles bookmaker "The Dutchman".
 Taggart soon learns that even a Los Angeles pro football quarterback, whose football team he covers, is also on the Dutchman's payroll, as a means of cutting his own sports gambling debts.

 Taggart goes to Las Vegas for a field report on his gambling series; he meets a newspaper publisher who helps him make more gambling industry contacts.
 Through the MGM Grand casino executive, Frank Sweeney, Taggart meets a sexy casino cocktail hostess named Flo.
 Flo is sent to Taggart's hotel room for a night, but Taggart, loving the gaming tables, goes gambling at the Dunes Hotel casino with Flo as his 'lucky charm'.
 Taggart wins at roulette.

-Taggart, as part of his ongoing news story, also checks out assorted Las Vegas bookmakers, including Leroy's.
+Taggart, as part of his ongoing news story, he also checks out assorted Las Vegas bookmakers, including Downtown Leroy's.
 Taggart meets various Vegas gambling and business figures, including famed Las Vegas Sun publisher Hank Greenspun, for more insights into the Las Vegas gambling world.
 He is unaware that the Dutchman's enforcer, "Panama Hat", is following him.
 "The Hat" orders Taggart to return to Los Angeles immediately and settle up with the Dutchman.